 27 mpg city, 38 mpg highway, 31 mpg combined

-Look at the numbers above, and you might wonder what's green about the Civic Natural Gas.
-Well, the clue is in the name--although it's little more efficient than a regular Civic, natural gas burns more cleanly than petroleum products and emits less CO2 when burned.
+Look at the numbers above, and you might wonder what's so green about the Civic Natural Gas.
+Well, the clue is in the name--although it's a little less fuel-efficient than a regular Civic, natural gas burns more cleanly than petroleum products and emits less CO2 when burned.